 This is the starting point for most users of ActiveCaptain.
 You register your account or migrate your old one here and then can launch into the map and begin to interact with ACC from here.
 Ben Ellison has done a thorugh write-up of the new site.

 Aqua Map has worked quickly to make the needed updates to their iOS application to support the new ACC API.
 Garmin rolled out their changes later in the day on 5/23 and by the next morning Aqua Map announced on the ActiveCaptain Facebook group they had released an update to the application to support the new API.
 The initial support was for display only which doesn’t require login.
 Since then another iOS app update has been released that includes support for logging into the API and adding ratings and reviews.
 The next update will allow making additions and edits to the data.
-Aqua Map expects to release a version of the Android app with full ACC support in the near future.
+7/10/2018 – Aqua Map has released an android version also fully supporting ACC.

 New 6/15/2018 – The Aqua/Terra Map free Web Viewer now supports ACC as well.
 You must visit https://www.globalterramaps.com/TerraViewerEditing.html (http won’t work) to see the ACC POIs.
 ACC markers can be edited using the “Add/modify this content” green button seen on the bottom of ACC entries.
 Nicely, routes and waypoints can be shared between AquaMap and the free web viewer.